-Amanda Gould serves as the Vice President for Analytics & Innovative Technology for Bay Path University and oversees The American Women’s College.
+Amanda Gould serves as the Vice President for Learning, Innovation, Technology, & Analytics at Bay Path University and oversees The American Women’s College.
 In this leadership role, she oversees the innovative development and delivery of a ground-breaking model providing accelerated undergraduate programs for adult women online and across campus sites in Massachusetts.
 Amanda has a passion for implementing technology and data-driven approaches in both the operational and learning arenas of higher education to help impact student success.

 Amanda is the architect of SOUL (Social Online Universal Learning), the core strategy and framework of The American Women’s College, launched in 2013.
 Implementation of SOUL, a data-driven approach to personalization and support, which includes a research study on the impact of adaptive learning and data-driven outreach on degree completion, was made possible through a $3.5M First in the World grant that was awarded to Bay Path by the US Department of Education’s Fund for the Improvement of Postsecondary Education in October, 2014.

 Amanda joined the Bay Path community in 2011 as Director of Institutional Research and was promoted to Director of Data & Analytics in 2013.
 With the launch of The American Women’s College, Amanda was named Chief of Operational Effectiveness and Student Success, in 2016 was named Chief Administrative Officer and in 2019 was named Vice President for Analytics & Innovative Technology at the University.
 Prior to joining Bay Path, she held administrative positions at Boston College and Mount Holyoke College.
 She received her undergraduate degree in sociology and communications and a graduate degree in sociology from Boston College.